 UConn’s Center for Excellence in Teaching and Learning Awards

 The University and the individual academic departments recognize excellence in teaching by graduate students.
 Graduate students, in conjunction with a faculty member, may also apply for small grant awards for curriculum and teaching development.

 Summer Instructor Stipends

 Summer teaching opportunities are available to doctoral students with departmental approval.
-Instructors on average earn about $3,500 for teaching an undergraduate-level course.
+Doctoral students serving as “Instructor of Record” for a 3 credit course earn an estimated $5,000 for teaching an undergraduate-level course.